dweekly/docs/pages/apps/supporting-chinese-ad-attribution.md

+title: Supporting Chinese Ad Attribution
+---

 !!! warning "DO NOT USE OUTSIDE CHINA"
-	This guide is specific to China and cannot used for the attribution of Android devices outside of China.
+	This guide is specific to China and cannot be used for the attribution of Android devices outside of China.

 ## Overview